stemey/atem-javadoc/README.md

 atem-javadoc
 ============

-Provides Javadoc as atem metadata for types and attributes
+Provides Javadoc as atem metadata for types, methods and attributes

 [see Wiki for more information](https://github.com/stemey/atem-javadoc/wiki)